 It's Food Week on PC Gamer, and we're looking at all the interesting ways games and grub intersect.
 See all the stories in our Food Week hub.

-The Pirahã view of food, along with the views of many other cultures, strongly contradicts those of wealthy societies, and our attitudes show in the stories we tell and the games we make.
-We criticize our wastefulness—food in BioShock Infinite is found in garbage cans (or toilets), disposed of by an opulent society—but at the same time we fear scarcity, because few of us have the means to be self-sufficient.
-And so the booming survival genre typically treats food as something to fight over, or die searching for, rather than an everyday, peaceful part of life as a hunter-gatherer.
+The Pirahã attitude toward food contradicts American attitudes, in that most Americans are not hunter-gatherers, and cannot produce a meal from shared land at will, and do not feel secure without a surplus (of money, if not food).
+Our attitudes show in the stories we tell and the games we make.
+We criticize our wastefulness—food in BioShock Infinite is found in garbage cans (or toilets), disposed of by an opulent society—and we fear scarcity.
+The booming survival genre typically treats food as something to fight over, or die searching for, rather than an everyday, peaceful part of life.

-But there's some appeal to that vision, despite the violence, because survival games imagine a direct relationship between us and our food.
-For most of us in wealthy nations, our work (the majority of which doesn’t involve agriculture) is transformed into hamburgers through means beyond our control.
+There's appeal even to that violent vision, though, because survival games imagine a direct relationship between us and our food, at least when it can be 'grown' as part of the game.
+For most in wealthy nations, our work (the majority of which doesn’t involve agriculture) is transformed into hamburgers through means beyond our control.
 We’re specks in a machine we can’t see the whole of, and we're forced to trust that it will keep working.
 Stardew Valley provides another example of this back-to-basics fantasy, in which we leave our confusing modern lives behind to become farmers.
-It could have just been a game about a farmer, but it was especially appealing because it was a game about abandoning the corporate bustle of the city to become a farmer.
+It could have just been a game about a farmer, but it's notable that it's a game about abandoning the corporate bustle of the city to become a farmer.

 Clearly, our specific cultural attitudes toward food inform our game design, which led me to wonder: Could we invent new kinds of games by adopting different attitudes toward food?
 What are we not designing when it comes to food?